ClickHouse/ClickHouse/docs/README.md

-# ClickHouse Docs
+# Contributing to ClickHouse Documentation

 ## Why You Need to Document ClickHouse

-The main reason is that ClickHouse is an open source project and if you don't write the docs, nobody does.
-"Incomplete or Confusing Documentation" is the top compliant about open source software by the results of a [Github Open Source Survey](http://opensourcesurvey.org/2017/) of 2017.
-Documentation is highly valued, but often overlooked.
+The main reason is that ClickHouse is an open source project, and if you don't write the docs, nobody does.
+"Incomplete or Confusing Documentation" is the top complaint about open source software by the results of a [Github Open Source Survey](http://opensourcesurvey.org/2017/) of 2017.
+Documentation is highly valued but often overlooked.
 One of the most important contributions someone can make to an open source repository is a documentation update.

-Many developers can say that the code is best docs by itself and they are right, but ClickHouse is not a project for C++ developers.
-The most of it's users don't know C++ and they don't search through the code.
+Many developers can say that the code is the best docs by itself, and they are right.
+But, ClickHouse is not a project for C++ developers.
+Most of its users don't know C++, and they can't read the code.
 ClickHouse is large enough to absorb almost any change without a noticeable trace.
-Nobody will find your very useful function, or an important setting, or a very informative new column in a system table if it is not referenced in docs.
+Nobody will find your very useful function, or an important setting, or a very informative new column in a system table if it is not referenced in the documentation.

 If you want to help ClickHouse with documentation you can face, for example, the following questions: